d0ntblink/beautiful-jekyll/_posts/2021-02-08-use-signal.md

 ![encryption](/assets/img/signalheader.png){: .mx-auto.d-block :}

-By now everyone should be alerted by Facebooks new policies pushed on all the WhatsApp users.
-It pretty much says you either agree for us to use your data for targetted ads or dont use our app.
+By now everyone should be alerted by Facebook's new policies pushed on all the WhatsApp users.
+TLDR: It says you either agree that Facebook can use your data for targetted ads or you shouldnt use Whattsapp

-Well, that was a simple enough answer for everyone that cared even a little bit about their privacy.
+Well, that should be a simple enough decision for anyone that cared even a little bit about their privacy.

 ### WHAT HAPPENED TO WHATSAPP?